National Leadership Program, Winter 2020-21

-KiAnna Dorsey is a Communications Fellow in RespectAbility’s National Leadership Program for Summer 2020.
+KiAnna Dorsey is a Communications Fellow in RespectAbility’s National Leadership Program for Winter 2020-21.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Dorsey is very passionate about diversity and inclusion in the film industry.
 As a Black woman with severe nut allergies, she has witnessed the very damaging effects of misrepresentation in media or lack thereof.
 Many movies and television series treat food allergies as a joke, and seldomly reflect the severity and proper treatment of an allergic reaction.
 Similarly, Black women are cast in stereotypical roles and are portrayed in a negative light.
 Due to these ongoing examples of misrepresentation, Dorsey finds herself repeatedly teaching and correcting misconceptions people have conceived through media.
 For these reasons, Dorsey is dedicated to creating films that accurately depict the stories of underrepresented groups as well as diversifying those involved in the creative process.
 With the ultimate goal to lift the burden of marginalized groups to educate the misinformed, by having numerous accurate on-screen examples.